xoolive/rs1090/crates/rs1090/readme.md

 If you just want to decode ADS-B messages from your Raspberry and visualize the data on a map, you may want to stick to one of the dump0190 implementations.

-The rs1090 library comes with a companion application [decode1090](https://crates.io/crates/decode1090).
+The rs1090 library comes with a companion application [decode1090](https://crates.io/crates/decode1090) and a Python binding [rs1090](https://pypi.org/project/rs1090).

 ## Installation